digital-containment/malo/src/pages/terms.md

 ### 10.2 Limitation of Damages

-TO THE MAXIMUM EXTENT PERMITTED BY LAW, THE SCP FOUNDATION SHALL NOT BE LIABLE FOR:
+TO THE MAXIMUM EXTENT PERMITTED BY LAW, WE SHALL NOT BE LIABLE FOR:

 - DIRECT, INDIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES
 - PSYCHOLOGICAL OR PHYSICAL HARM FROM APP USE